healthchecks/healthchecks/templates/docs/api.md

     Minimum: 60 (one minute), maximum: 2592000 (30 days).

-    Example for 5 minute timeout:
+    Example for a 5-minute timeout:

     <pre>{"kind": "simple", "timeout": 300}</pre>